jimrthy/frereth/apps/log-viewer/docs/lifecycle.md

 `build-worker-from-exported-key` wasn't named well.

 It calls:
-* `send-message!` to notify the web server that the "shell" is forking
+* `send-message!` to notify the web server that the "shell" is forking.
+  This is similar to CurveCP's Hello Packet.
 * `do-build-actual-worker` which will eventually spawn the Web Worker

 `do-build-actual-worker` creates a go block that will wait for up to a second on a trigger channel.
-It's very tempting to set this entire thing up as another step in the chain of promises that started earlier with building the public keys.
+It's very tempting to set this entire thing up as another step in the chain of promises that started earlier with building the public keys. (i.e. have this wait based on a Promise rather than core.async).

-It's less tempting (though not drastically so) to wrap those calls in core.async to hide that particular implementation detail.
+It's less tempting (though not drastically so) to wrap those encryption calls in core.async to hide the ugly promise chaining.

 That forking message passes control back to renderer.lib on the server.

-That does some checks to verify that we don't currently have a world under that pid (for this particular session), then sends back a black-box cookie (this is where the similarity to the CurveCP handshake really starts...I knew I'd mimicked it somewhere).
+That does some checks to verify that we don't currently have a world under that "pid" (for this particular session, though realistically they should pretty much never get duplicated), then sends back a black-box cookie (this is where the similarity to the CurveCP handshake really starts).

 That cookie goes back to the browser and winds up unblocking the go block from `do-build-actual-worker`.